bioip/vronto/README.md

 1) Download or clone this repository
 2) Open the "Unity" folder in Unity 3d (version 2017.3.1f1 recommended to avoid version conflicts) to load the project.
+3) To load your own model, first drag your model into the "Assets"-"Models" folder in the Unity Editor.
+Then drag your model to the "Hierachy".
+The default position should be (X: 48, Y: 1.15, Z: -2.2).
+You can also tweak the scale and rotation of the model in the "Inspector".
+4) To load your own CSV file, first drag your file into the "Assets"-"data" folder in the Unity Editor.
+Then find the CSV gameobject in the Hierachy.
+Drag your CSV file to the variable "File" in the CSV script component.

 # Collaboration